Keyboard shortcuts

 └──────────────────────┴─────────┴──────────────┴─────────────┴───────────────────────────────────┴─────────────────┴─────────┘

-This subcommand asks an agent to discover information about a device's I²C bus.
-The agent performs this operation directly using embedded logic, preventing operators from having to install i2c-tools on the target device.
+The i2cdetect command asks a remote device to discover information about its I²C bus.
+The On Prem Agent performs this operation directly using embedded logic, preventing operators from having to install i2c-tools on the target device.

 graph LR;